Different Language Teaching Methods

 Communicative Language Teaching (CLT)

-The focus of this method is to enable the learner to communicate effectively and appropriately in the various situations she would be likely to find herself in.
-The content of CLT courses are functions such as inviting, suggesting, complaining, or notions such as the expression of time, quantity, location.
+This method’s focus is on enabling the learner to communicate effectively and appropriately in the various situations she is likely to find herself in.
+The content of CLT courses includes functions such as inviting, suggesting, and complaining, as well as notions such as the expression of time, quantity, and location.
 Much like The Structural Approach, this method is commonly used in language learning apps.

 Task-based language learning

-The focus of the teaching is on the completion of a task which in itself is interesting to the learners.
-Learners use the language they already have to complete the task and there is little correction of errors.
+The teaching focuses on completing a task, which in itself is interesting to the learners.
+Learners use the language they already have to complete the task, and there is little correction of errors.
 The aim here is to highlight the importance of learning the language by making it vital to task completion.

 The Natural Approach